lancedb/cocoindex-lancedb-demo/README.md

 ```

 This writes out the first 5 recipe records to a JSON file in the path `data/*.json`.
 Simultaneously,
-it also copies the image file into the `data/images/*.jpg` path.
+it copies the image file into the `data/images/*.jpg` path.

 To generate the data for the next 5 records, the corresponding start and end indices can be entered.